Slashcash/vgcspreader/README.md

 Teravolt
 Levitate

-Other than abilities that do not affect damage caclculation like Intimidate.
+Abilities that do not affect damage caclculation like Intimidate are normally supported.

 **ITEM**
 Life Orb